 Contents

-When considering how much does PRK surgery cost in Turkey, it is important to understand what is included.
-Many clinics in Istanbul and Antalya offer bundled packages that cover pre-operative examinations, the surgical procedure for both eyes, post-operative medications, accommodation, airport transfers, and interpreter services.
-Through A-Medical, patients can access verified all-inclusive PRK packages starting from €1,190 for both eyes, making Turkey one of the most cost-effective destinations for laser vision correction in the world.
+When you compare quotes, always check what the price includes.
+Clinics in Istanbul and Antalya typically bundle pre-operative examinations, the procedure for both eyes, accommodation, airport transfers, and interpreter services into one price.
+Through A-Medical, verified all-inclusive PRK packages start from €1,190 for both eyes, which makes Turkey one of the most cost-effective destinations for laser vision correction in the world.

 |